Wonderful subgroups of reductive groups and spherical systems: Tails

-Now the colors of $\s'$ are identified with a subset of the colors of $\s$, and it is immediate to prove that we can take $\Delta'$ to be $\Delta_0$ seen as a subset of colors of $\s$. \end{proof}
+Now the colors of $\s_{S(\tau)}$ are identified with a subset of the set of colors of $\s$, and we can take $\Delta'(\tau)$ to be $\Delta_0$ considered as a subset of the set of colors of $\s$. \end{proof}

-Any $\Delta'$ with the above properties will determine the right choice for $K$.
-Let us see an example, $\s'$: